alchemical-lich/alchemical-lich.github.io/_posts/2024-12-23-Gaming-Year-Review.md

 ---

-2024 was my best year in gaming yet.
+2024 was my best year in gaming and fantasy reading yet.

 GM: